 An exciting new type of partnership, its mission is to deploy the next frontier of technologies from across IBM Research in high performance computing, AI, quantum computing, and hybrid cloud to What’s next in science is accelerated discovery: The need for science has never been more urgent.
 As the problems the world faces become more complex and far-reaching, we will need to rely more and more on technical rigor and science to help us find solutions.accelerate discovery to solve some of the most ambitious problems in science, business and society.

 The Discovery Accelerator is now coming to the United Kingdom through a partnership between IBM and the UK government’s Science and Technology Facilities Council (STFC).
-Based at the Hartree National Centre for Digital Innovation, it will become a hub of engagement with collaborators across the UK's industrial and research ecosystem seeking to drive innovations in life sciences, new materials development, environmental sustainability, and advanced manufacturing.
+Based at the Hartree Centre, the new Hartree National Center for Digital Innovation (HNCDI) will become a hub of engagement with collaborators across the UK's industrial and research ecosystem seeking to drive innovations in life sciences, new materials development, environmental sustainability, and advanced manufacturing.

 Accelerating the pace of discovery is not just convenient—it’s essential.
 Although Fleming discovered penicillin in 1928, it wasn’t until the 1940s that it got administered to a human, and took another 16 years to develop reliable, efficient chemical synthesis methods.
 Just imagine how many more lives could have been saved if it was put to use faster.